FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+### PM_W_Apr21_xx:
+- Warning : As Timing changes has been done, I would like as many feedback as possible, Go to the previous firmware in case of problem.
+- + RAM/ROM Emulation is faster : Now Work on the Commodore PC10 and maybe more
+- + Added the Number of Floppy drive and Disk Drive display in the BIOS
+- !
+Changed the POST Code : PicoMEM BIOS Port is 81h, PC BIOS Still 80h

 ### PM_W_Apr14_xx:
 - + Added USB Joystick suport (XBOX and PS4 Compatibles) Only one joystick for the moment, no driver needed.
 Need to be enabled in the BIOS
 - + PMEMM EMS Driver is now available for 4Mb of EMS.